microsoft/DMF/Dmf/Modules.Library/Dmf_NotifyUserWithEvent.md

 -----------------------------------------------------------------------------------------------------------------------------------

-Implements a driver pattern that allows the Client to create a table of supported IOCTLs along with information about each IOCTL so that the Module can perform automatic validation.
+Implements a driver pattern that allows a Kernel-mode driver to share a named event with a User-mode component.

 -----------------------------------------------------------------------------------------------------------------------------------